In this tutorial, you will focus on customizing a better search experience and on building an elegant and productive navigation experience.

 1. Finally, enter the following values and then click Finish:

-1. Select GDPR in the table view of the editor.
-Select the Display Properties finger tab of the Properties view and then set the Icon Color to md:amber.
+2. Select the Display Properties finger tab of the Properties view and then set the Icon Color to md:amber.

 1. Save your work.

-Add the GDPR action to the Navigation Drawer
+Add the GDPR action to the navigation drawer

-You will now add the new action to the Navigation Drawer.
+You will now add the new action to the navigation drawer.

 1. Open the HRTutorial model in the Application Builder.

-2. Navigate to Applications > EmployeeTutorial in the Model Design View and then double-click Navigation Drawer.
+2. Navigate to Applications > EmployeeTutorial in the Model Design view and then double-click navigation drawer.

 1. Select Add Group in the Groups section.